cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 but this confuses the semantics of `MsgLaunchConsumerChain` and that of a governance proposal.
 The response of this message (i.e., `MsgLaunchConsumerChainResponse`) contains a single `string` that is the `consumerID`.
 The `consumerID`s corresponds to `len(chainID) | chainID | counter` and this way we can have multiple different `consumerID`s that correspond to a chain with the same `chainID`.
-By doing this, we tackle the main issue behind permissionless consumer chains that is chain-id squatting.
+By doing this, we tackle the main issue behind permissionless consumer chains, that is chain-id squatting.
 Note that `consumerID` could just be a `uint64` but we choose to include `chainID` in it as well so that it is easier to see what the consumer chain just by looking at the `consumerID`.
 This means that the `chainID` of a chain cannot be changed after launching it (because the `chainID` is part of the `consumerID` key).
 To easily generate `consumerID`s we store